 Made of a galvanized steel skin and fiber core, it reduces weight and reduces thermal losses, the company adds.

 The polymer fiber core allows for a thinner outer composite layer.
-Available on dry van trailers, it can save 155 lb. in addition to the 330 lb. already saved with the standard conventional composite panel.
+Available on dry van trailersA dry van trailer is a type of enclosed trailer commonly used in the transportation industry to haul and protect a wide range of goods.
+Unlike open trailers or flatbed trailers, which have an open platform, a dry van trailer is fully enclosed, providing a secure and weatherproof environment for cargo.
+It is one of the most prevalent types of trailers used for over-the-road freight transportation., it can save 155 lb. in addition to the 330 lb. already saved with the standard conventional composite panel.

 Fibers in the panel’s core are mechanically bonded to improve strength, while the adhesive is anchored to the open cell for a longer-lasting bond, the company says.
 The enhanced peel strength controls water intrusion that would otherwise lead to delamination and cracks.